NEW LIBRARY HOURS:

-Because the local papers are important sources of both current and historical information, a newspaper clipping file that dates back forty years is maintained by the library.
+Because the local papers are important sources of both current and historical information, a newspaper clipping file that dates back fifty years is maintained by the library.
 A copy of the index to the clipping file is available online as a PDF.

 Directory of State, County and Federal Officials

 Contains the names, addresses, telephone and fax numbers, and email addresses of government officials.
 Also published on the Library’s web site, the Directory links to agencies and officials with pages on the Internet.
 This publication is updated annually.

 Discusses state and county departments and their organization and the agencies of the federal government with offices in Hawaii.
 It cites the statutory authority for each state office and includes organization charts and an index.
 The Guide was last published in 2020.

 A clipping service of news on the Internet. iClips provides links to articles of interest for legislative research selected from local and national online news.
 Updated daily Monday – Friday.